xarantolus/Collect/README.md

 # Collect
 Collect is a server to collect & archive websites written for NodeJS.

-It is intended for anyone who wants to archive individual websites or videos.

-Collect stores a static copy of the url on your disk.
+It does not download entire sites, but rather single pages and all content needed to display them.
+This means that Collect stores a static copy of the website (and its assets) on your disk.
+It also hosts these pages so you can access them over the network.

-## Table of contents
+<details><summary>Table of contents</summary>

   * [Features](#features)
   * [Screenshots](#screenshots)
   * [Installation](#installation)